smarty/changelog/cloud/us-street-api.md

 ### FIXED
 - Improved matching on addresses with ordinal and fraction components
 - Improved enhanced_match field result with ignored input
-- Improved matching on addresses containing the word "MINTON"

 ## 5.11.5 - 2025-05-15
 Changes: